mk-fg/reliable-discord-client-irc-daemon/README.md

     under each rule, if there's anything to show (but reset on rdircd restarts!), otherwise it's probably safe to drop unused rules to keep lists more tidy.

-- Disable "reacts" noise everywhere: `set discord-disable-reactions yes`
+- Disable "reacts" noise everywhere: `set irc-disable-reacts-msgs yes`

 - Remove long, confusing and silly nicknames full of unicode junk:\
     `set discord-name-preference-order 'login'`